Mission 04 · Stage 1

 • C. pinMode only

 Q2.
-What does the loop variable i control in this sketch?
+What does the number i pick in this program?

 Code lab — try on your own